spearwin/EKF-RIO-TC/README.md

 # EKF-Based Radar-Inertial Odometry with Online Temporal Calibration (EKF-RIO-TC)

 This repository contains the implementation of **EKF-Based Radar-Inertial Odometry with Online Temporal Calibration (EKF-RIO-TC)**.
-The corresponding paper has been submitted to **IEEE Robotics and Automation Letters (RA-L)** and is currently under review.
+The corresponding paper is currently **under review.**

 The code will be made publicly available after the review process is complete.